 Scholars disagree whether such stories should rightly be called "naru literature" or "fictitious autobiography".
 Whichever term one uses, the works purposefully represent themselves as first-person accounts of an event of significance from which an audience is supposed to learn some important information, whether the "truth" of historical events, a religious moral, or simply some lesson which was thought useful to those hearing the tales.
 The term "naru literature" comes from "naru" which is explained by scholar Gerdien Jonker:

 The best example of this is the 2nd millennium BCE tale, The Legend of Cutha, featuring Naram-Sin (which is naru literature) as contrasted with an actual naru inscription.
-The story of Naram-Sin is told in the style of an inscription but deviates significantly.
-The following are the opening lines of a naru inscription by King Lugalzagesi (reigned c.
+The story of Naram-Sin (r.
+2261-2224 BCE) is told in the style of an inscription but deviates significantly.
+The following are the opening lines of a naru inscription by King Lugalzagesi (r. c.
 2350 BCE) who was Sargon of Akkad's predecessor:

 Lugalzagesi, king of Uruk,